 This means that either power stations need to be built very close to large deposits of coal, or that the coal needs to be shipped miles away to the nearest power station, which requires more power and ends up damaging the Earth even more.
 These methods of generating electricity can, therefore, be incredibly expensive, and the prices are due to keep on rising as the fuel shortage worsens.

 According to WHO, 7 million premature deaths annually linked to air pollution.
-High levels of air pollution can adversely affect your lungs and trigger asthma.
+High levels of air pollution can cause serious health complications such as chronic asthma, low lung functioning, chronic bronchitis and cardiovascular diseases.
 People who live in areas with a large amount of traffic are at high risk.

-4. Finite Energy Source: Fossil fuels are a finite energy resource.
-Unlike sunlight, water or wind energy, fossil fuels cannot be renewed: the amount of fossil fuels in the earth’s crust today are all that we are ever going to get (at least until another several hundred million years pass and even more organic matter decays and decomposes).
+Fossil fuels are a finite energy resource.
+They are destined to deplete in the near future.
+Unlike sunlight, water or wind energy, fossil fuels cannot be renewed: the number of fossil fuels in the earth’s crust today is all that we are ever going to get (at least until another several hundred million years pass and even more organic matter decays and decomposes).

 This is disastrous not only for the sea and land but for the animals that live off of it.
 Birds can get coated in the oil and be unable to fly, fish can choke and other animals, such as seals or penguins, can ingest this deadly fuel when they try to clean it off themselves.

-The rest of the world depend on these countries to fulfill the gap between demand and supply in their own countries.
+The rest of the world depends on these countries to fulfill the gap between demand and supply in their own countries.
 Lower output, fear of war, strikes by trade unions can result in worldwide price fluctuations.

 Foraging for coal in coal mines, for instance, can be very dangerous, since the dust that coats people who go down to get coal can get ingested and seriously compromise someone’s health.
 Mining for coal as well as drilling for oil can cost as many as hundreds of peoples’ lives every single year.
 We may need to find an energy source that is safer in the future.

 Fossil fuels have a number of different pros and cons.
-Unfortunately, the biggest disadvantage to burning fossil fuels for energy is the fact that it is so damaging to the environment.
+Unfortunately, the biggest disadvantage of burning fossil fuels for energy is the fact that it is so damaging to the environment.
 However, luckily more and more effort is being put into finding alternative sources of energy such as renewable sources like sunlight and wind, which means that we should soon not have to rely on fossil fuels any longer.